Alekoll/Math4610/SolutionManual/bisection.md

 lambda expression are written as followed: ``` lambda arguments : expression ```

-**Output:** This routine returns either a floating point number containing the root or None object indicating that the interval does not contain the root.
+**Output:** This routine returns either a list of floating point numbers containing a smaller interval or None object indicating that the interval does not contain the root.

 **Usage/Example:** The routine requires five arguments.
 The routine returns the root value or None object.